CONSULTANCY CALL- STATE OF HOUSING VOL 3

 - Proven record of Policy Research, Advocacy, and/or Academic engagement on protection and preservation of Land and Housing Rights

-The entire assignment should take 15 days spread over a period of maximum 30 days, with clear key timelines as per the execution work plan to be approved by Hakijamii.
+The entire assignment should take 15 days spread over a period of a maximum of 30 days, with clear key timelines as per the execution work plan to be approved by Hakijamii.

 Hakijamii is sourcing for Individual consultants.
 Those interested in the process should send: